Accompanists 7.1 - 7.2

 7.1.
 Staff Accompanists

 The School of Music & Dance employs three staff accompanists:

-A request for the services of the staff accompanist must be initiated by the appropriate studio instructor.
+A request for the services of a staff accompanist must be initiated by the appropriate studio instructor.
 The staff accompanist will either accept the assignment or will recommend a suitable student accompanist, based upon the technical requirements of the music.
 After an accompanist has been assigned, the student must arrange for appropriate rehearsal time.
 The length and frequency of each rehearsal will be at the discretion of the staff accompanist.
 A jury rehearsal sign-up schedule will be posted during the week prior to juries on rooms 207 and 208.

 Students must come to rehearsals with their music prepared.
 No student will be allowed to perform without at least one rehearsal prior to the day of the performance.

 Students must independently contract for all Junior, Senior, or other recitals either with a staff accompanist, a student accompanist, or with an outside accompanist.
 Please speak with a staff accompanist or the Music Office staff for details.

 7.2.
 Student Accompanists